 I don’t have a photo showing the trolleys rails.
 Basing on the diagram, I felt that it would be sufficiently similar to put rectangular or even square profiles of about 70 mm.
 It is also necessary to provide mechanical and electrical end stops for limit switches.

-First here is a picture of the exterior side, where we can clearly see the bonnet of the motor fan protruding out of the hood.
-Note the special shape of the hood.
+First here is a picture of the exterior side, where we can clearly see the bonnet of the motor fan protruding out of the bonnet.
+Note the special shape of the bonnet.

-Note: I emphasized the hood limit on the sky with a line, because it was very little visible.
+Note: I emphasized the bonnet limit on the sky with a line, because it was very little visible.

 On the inside, it is even less obvious, with an electrical connection box, probably a traction device for the festooned power cable, the rail supporting the cable, and the relative position control system of the two trolleys, which seems quite different from the one that can be seen on more recent cranes.